ossd-s24/TikTock/README.md

 - There is a random button where it will randomly choose how long you work for.
 It can be anywhere from 15 minutes to an hour!

 ## Get Started
-1. Download or clone the Repository
+1. Download or clone the Repository!
 2. Extract the extension Files if the repository was downloaded
 3. Open Firefox and type "about:debugging" in the address bar and then press Enter.
 4. Click on the "This Firefox" tab on the left sidebar.